Legal information retrieval: Natural language processing

 In order to reduce the reliance on legal professionals and the amount of time needed, efforts have been made to create a system to automatically classify legal text and queries.
 Adequate translation of both would allow accurate information retrieval without the high cost of human classification.
 These automatic systems generally employ Natural Language Processing (NLP) techniques that are adapted to the legal domain, and also require the creation of a legal ontology.
 Though multiple systems have been postulated, few have reported results.
 One system, “SMILE,” which attempted to automatically extract classifications from case texts, resulted in an f-measure (which is a calculation of both recall rate and precision) of under 0.3 (compared to perfect f-measure of 1.0).
 This is probably much lower than an acceptable rate for general usage.

 Despite the limited results, many theorists predict that the evolution of such systems will eventually replace manual classification systems.

 Citation-Based ranking

 In the mid-90s the Room 5 case law retrieval project used citation mining for summaries and ranked its search results based on citation type and count.
-This slightly pre-dated the Page Rank algorithm at Stanford which was also a citation-based ranking.
+This slightly pre-dated the PageRank algorithm at Stanford which was also a citation-based ranking.
 Ranking of results was based as much on jurisdiction as on number of references.